Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Messaging/IMessageMediator.md

 ### UnregisterRecipientAndIgnoreTags(object recipient)

-Unregisters a specific recipient for all the (non-static) message the recipient is subscribed to.This method ignores any tags.
+Unregisters a specific recipient for all the (non-static) message the recipient is subscribed to.
+This method ignores any tags.
 If a message recipient matches the specified recipient, it is unsubscribed.

 #### Parameters